Locust Lumber: A Natural, Long-Lasting Alternative to Pressure-Treated Wood

 Strength & Durability

-Locust: Extremely hard and dense; can outlast treated wood
+Locust: Extremely hard and dense; outlasts treated wood

 Pressure-Treated: Softer pine base; adequate for most standard uses